augustinh22/msc_markdown/source/03_AppliedExample.md

 ### Accessing and Acquiring Sentinel-2 data \label{sec:acquisition}

 A \ac{CLI} was implemented in Python to allow searching and downloading data from the Copernicus Open Access Hub's \acs{API}, similar to the work of Olivier Hagolle [@hagolleAutomatedDownloadSentinel22018].
 It is intended to be used on Windows, Mac or Linux \acs{OS}.
 The temporal restraints for queries can be determined based on start and end times for data acquisition or ingestion to the hub.
 Spatial restraints can be set by defining a point, polygon or granule name.
 The last of those possibilities is facilitated by an in-house \ac{API} at \acs{ZGIS} developed by Martin Sudmanns that returns the centre point of any existing Sentinel-2 granule by name[^3].
 If this option is used, only the identified granule is downloaded from any matching results.
 This is especially important for targeted extraction of specific granules from older, multiple granule products in the archive from before 6 December 2016.
-Results are automatically unzipped in a designated target directory (in this case, granule-based directories), and any products already located in the target directory are not downloaded again.
+Downloaded scenes are automatically unzipped in a designated target directory (in this case, granule-based directories), and any products already located in the target directory are not downloaded again.

 [^3]: In the current implementation of the Copernicus Open Access Hub's \acs{API}, using the centre point is the best way to limit results to a given granule rather than using the entire footprint extent of a granule.
 This is because each granule overlaps neighboring granules by at least 200\acs{m} on each side.
 Granule specific Sentinel-2 data retrieval at the time of writing is not a feature offered by the Copernicus Open Access Hub.